PJC2010/API-HACK-CAPSTONE/README.md

 **Or**

-User may search narrow for specific doctors by entering a medical issue such as cold, asthma, diarrhead, etc along with city and state. <br>
+User may narrow search for specific doctors by entering a medical issue such as cold, asthma, diarrhead, etc along with city and state that will give users doctors in their area that specializes in that specific condition. <br>

 ![Conditionsearch](demogifs/ConditionCityStateSearchCapture.gif)